CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 OUTCOME

 User testing showed participants moving through modernized flows with little to no guidance.
-They began naturally reusing patterns, encountering fewer moments of hesitation, and expressing more confidence before submitting.
+They reused patterns naturally, hesitated less, and reported more confidence before submitting.
 The homepage, checklists, and review pages worked together, not in isolation.

 As the program has scaled, so has my role within it.
 Moving from delivery into the planning team meant shifting focus.
 I started with designing features for Canadians navigating EI, to designing the processes and flows that help our designers, business analysts, content designers, and user researchers do their best work.
 Working directly alongside program leadership, I'm now focused on streamlining how design and delivery actually function on the ground, turning two years of iterations, learnings, and incoming data into a foundation the whole team can build from.